puthujjana/theragatha/content/en/theragatha/sujato/chapter-one/thag1.4.md

 You should only associate with the wise,
 Those intent upon good, seeing the goal.
 Being wise, heedful, and discerning,
-They realise the goal, so great, profound,
+They realise the goal, so great profound,
 Hard to see, subtle, and fine.

 ## Notes